Head and neck pain needs a classification system to determine just how bad it is.

-Another cause of pain running down the arm is a subluxated first rib deep in the neck.
-It may cause scalene muscle spasm, together pinching the artery and nerves to the arm.
-The classic clinical sign is increased pain and tingling in the arms and hands when raising the arms.
+Another cause of pain running down the upper extremity is a subluxated first rib deep in the neck.
+It may cause scalene muscle spasm, together pinching the artery and nerves.
+The classic clinical sign is increased pain and tingling in the arms and hands when raising them above your head.

 If it's the rib on the left side, then it may mimic a heart condition, with pain in the neck which radiates down the left arm.

-What I always remind my patients is that before you get pneumonia, it all starts with a cold.
-Neglected and you will get bronchitis, then pleurisy and finally a good dose of pneumonia.
-Life threatening.
+What I always remind my patients is that before you get pneumonia, it all starts with a dripping nose.
+Neglect it and you will get bronchitis, then pleurisy and finally a good dose of pneumonia; now it's life threatening.
 An ounce of prevention when you are at the cold and flu stage makes good sense.

-It's frightening how quickly a grade I head neck pain can progress to grade II and III when neglected.
-A sure sign that it is getting worse is increasing tingling, numbness or pain in the arm, and particularly if placing your hand on your head relieves the pain in your arm.
+It's frightening how quickly a grade one head neck pain can progress to grade two and three when neglected.
+A sure sign that it is getting worse is increasing tingling, numbness or pain in the arm, and particularly if raising the limb relieves the ache; that's called the shoulder abduction relief sign.